mjrecosana06/AI-Powered-Drowsy-Driver-Detection-System-for-Road-Safety-and-Accident-Prevention-Python/README.md

 ---

-**Note:** This system is designed for educational and research purposes.
+**Note:** This system is designed for educational, research, and personal use purposes.
 Always ensure proper testing before deploying in production environments.